The Ultimate Guide to the Nightlife on Tongatapu(c) Pxhere.com

 Finally, an aspect of the Tongan nightlife that you can’t miss is the cultural shows and Tongan feasts!
 On selected nights of the week, certain resorts across the island of Tongatapu come alive with traditional song and dance, complete with a Tongan-style feast where you can try a range of local dishes.

-Finally, in Nuku’alofa, Friday nights are Tongan buffet and cultural dancing nights at Ancient Tonga.
+Although only happening once a month, Ancient Tonga‘s (Popua) Friday night floor show and feast is well worth considering for those staying in Nuku’alofa.
 Gather under the large fale (Tongan bungalow) and feast on Tongan specialities before being entertained by dancers in traditional tapa clothing.
-Find out more on Viator and Tripadvisor.

-Find out more about each experience in The Best Cultural Shows on Tongatapu.
+Again, find out much more about each experience in The 10 Best Cultural Shows in Tonga.

 Author